50 Interesting & Fun Facts About Indiana State to Know

 actionsports/Depositphotos.com

-Indiana is often referred to as the "Racing Capital of the World"
+Indianapolis, Indiana, is often referred to as the "Racing Capital of the World"

-The Indianapolis 500 draws in close to 250,000 visitors a year
+The Indianapolis 500 draws around 250,000 visitors a year

-A wide arched bridge over a river against trees and a round building with columns
+A wide arched bridge over a river, against trees and a round building with columns

 The paddlefish species has been around the Wabash River for over 300 million years